jigarmistry/googlesearch/README.md

 # googlesearch package

-Search Highlighted Word In Google.
+* Search highlighted word in Google.
+* You can search selected word using shortcut ctrl-shift-g.